13 Gift Ideas for Pastor Appreciation Month

 Pastor Appreciation gifts for children’s ministry

 - handmade cards.
 Once again, pastors love to know that they are, indeed, appreciated!
 Have the kiddos make cards and hand deliver them to the pastor.
 If you have a whole group, maybe you can throw in a special song for the presentation!
-My son has a list of 10 pastors (yep, 10!) that we will be making and delivering cards (and maybe baked goods) to for Pastor Appreciation Month.
+My sons have a long list of pastors that we will be making and delivering cards (and maybe baked goods) to for Pastor Appreciation Month.

 - assorted goody bag.
-One year, my husband received a bag full of things that the children he works with had gathered with him in mind.
-It included snacks, special bookmarks, cards, notes, keychains, and pens.
-Each child had been asked to choose something special to bring, and it was fun for my husband to look through everything and smile at the thought behind each item.
+For a couple of years now, my husband has received a bag full of things that the children he works with have gathered with him in mind.
+It has included snacks, special bookmarks, cards, notes, keychains, and pens.
+Each child was asked to choose something special to bring, and it was fun for my husband to look through everything and smile at the thought behind each item.
 This gift idea is not the most practical, but it’s easy to put together and can work well for any age group.

 - yard work.
 Older children or youth could offer their services to mow lawns, rake leaves, or shovel snow at the pastor’s home.
 This will save the pastoral family some effort and will add some precious family time back into their schedule!